How to Create Your Own Flower Bar

 Tip #2: Stock up on greenery.

 I do want to mention, though, that certain types of greenery are way more expensive than others.
-If you’re on a strict budget, you probably need to stay away from fresh Italian Ruscus and eucalyptus.
-Even in bulk, those can be $2+ per stem.
-Some more affordable options are typically lemon leaves, huckleberry, and Nagi greenery.
-I’d actually never heard of Nagi before now, but I love it– and it’s incredibly affordable.
+If you’re on a strict budget, you probably need to stay away from eucalyptus and Italian Ruscus.
+Even in bulk, they can be $2+ per stem.
+More affordable alternatives include lemon leaves, Israeli Ruscus (not to be confused with Italian Ruscus), and Nagi greenery.
+I actually hadn’t heard of Nagi before creating this flower bar, but now I’m obsessed.
+It’s budget-friendly and looks amazing in any arrangement!

 Nagi greenery from Sam's Club on Diary of a Debutante